Lost and Found

 In 1818 London a book was published titled:

-Narrative of a Voyage to Senegal in 1816; Undertaken by Order of the French Government, Comprising an Account of the Shipwreck of the Medusa, the Suffering of the Crew, and the Various Occurrences on Board the Raft, in the Desert of Zaare at St. Louis, and at the Camp of Dacaard.
-To which are subjoined Observations respecting the Agriculture of the Western Coast of Africa, from Cape Blanco to the Mouth of the Gambia.
+Narrative of a Voyage to Senegal in 1816; Undertaken by Order of the French Government, Comprising an Account of the Shipwreck of the Medusa, the Suffering of the Crew, and the Various Occurrences on Board the Raft, in the Desert of Zaara at St. Louis, and at the Camp of Daccard.
+To Which are Subjoined Observations Respecting the Agriculture of the Western Coast of Africa, from Cape Blanco to the Mouth of the Gambia.

-It was written by Jean Baptiste Henri Savigny, the ship’s doctor, and another survivor, the Geographer, Alexandre Corréard.
+It was written by Jean Baptiste Henry Savigny, the ship’s doctor, and another survivor, the Geographer, Alexander Corréard.

 The result was a scandal that rocked the Bourbon government that came to power after the abdication of Napoleon in 1815.
 The French Naval Department, in an attempt to put more Royalists in command, had put in charge an aristocrat by the name of Viscount Hugues Duroy de Chaumareys who unfortunately had hardly been to sea in 20 years and whose woefully poor navigation was largely to blame for the incident.
 Although the restored monarchy of Louis XVIII had no direct hand in the appointment, the extraordinary incompetence demonstrated by those in charge reflected badly on the government, which was pilloried by news journals of the day.1